 What does professional indemnity insurance cover?

 It protects you if you make a mistake or lose client data (e.g. if your computer records are hacked and client information is stolen).
-It also covers the cost of any damages payable to the client for losses they suffer or damage to their reputation.
+It covers the cost of any damages payable to the client for losses they suffer or damage to their reputation.

 Do you need to insure your tools?